Semiparametric inference for impulse response functions using double/debiased machine learning: Simulation experiments

 \section{Simulation experiments}

 To validate our theoretical results from the previous sections in finite samples, we conduct simulation experiments.
-We compare the DML estimator from Procedures \ref{proc:dml} and \ref{proc:dr_single} to a regression adjustment estimator that estimates the nuisance functions $\mu_0(1,x, h)$ and $\mu_0(0,x, h)$ separately and takes their difference (a T-learner in the terminology of \cite{Kuenzel2019}).
-To assess the effect of cross-fitting, we apply the regression adjustment estimator once with (RA$^c$) and once without cross-fitting (RA).
+We compare the DML estimator from Procedures \ref{proc:dml} and \ref{proc:dr_single} to a regression adjustment estimator (RA) that estimates the nuisance functions $\mu_0(1,x, h)$ and $\mu_0(0,x, h)$ separately on the full sample and takes their difference (a T-learner in the terminology of \cite{Kuenzel2019}).
+To disentangle the effect of cross-fitting and usage of a Neyman orthogonal estimator, we also compute the IRF using the doubly robust influence function \eqref{eq:dr_score} without relying on cross-fitting (DR).
 In addition, we estimate the impulse response functions using standard local projections (LP) \citep{Jorda2005}.
 Results are presented throughout using random forests \citep{Breiman2001} as machine learning estimators for the nuisance functions.
-In the Appendix, Table~\ref{tab:results_boosting}, we also include results using a gradient boosting algorithm estimator \citep{Chen2016}, supporting the validity of our asymptotic theory for alternative machine learning estimators.\footnote{We remark that for the gradient boosting algorithm considered, in contrast to results with the random forest estimator, slightly larger sample sizes appear to be required to reach a consistent estimate.
-This highlights that in finite samples, estimators can exhibit varying sample size requirements with respect to our asymptotic theory.
-For practical applications we thus suggest, as elaborated in Section \ref{subsubsec:nuisance_estimators}, to select the estimator that yields the best predictive performance on the available sample size.} More details on the hyperparameter tuning schemes for both considered estimators are also given in Appendix~\ref{app:tuning}.
+In the Online Appendix, Table~\ref{tab:results_boosting}, we also include results using a gradient boosting algorithm estimator \citep{Chen2016}, supporting the validity of our asymptotic theory for alternative machine learning estimators.\footnote{ The gradient boosting algorithm is found to require slightly larger sample sizes than random forests to reach a consistent estimate, highlighting that estimators can exhibit varying sample size requirements with respect to our asymptotic theory.
+For practical applications we thus suggest, cf. Section \ref{subsubsec:nuisance_estimators}, to select the estimator yielding the best predictive performance on the available sample size.} More details on the hyperparameter tuning schemes for both considered estimators are also given in the Online Appendix~\ref{app:tuning}.
 In all simulations, we generate data according to the following data generating process (DGP), which is a modification of the setup in \cite{NieWager2020}.
 For some noise level $\sigma_\epsilon$, a propensity score $e_0(X_t)$, a baseline effect $b(X_t)$ and a (conditional) treatment effect function $\tau(X_t)$, the outcome process is defined as